 Strawberry Lime Rosé Sangria

-This light, refreshing, and simple sangria is perfect for sipping on a toasty summer afternoon.
-The bright ruby-red hue is compliments of starting with a nice pink rose wine, and then soaking strawberries in it.
-Lime adds a zesty bite, rum gives it a bit more potency, and lemon-lime soda mellows the whole thing out and makes it entirely too drinkable.
+Light, refreshing, and simple.
+The bright ruby-red color is compliments of starting with a nice pink rose wine, and then soaking strawberries in it.
+Lime adds a zesty bite, rum gives it a bit more potency, and lemon-lime soda helps make it entirely too drinkable.

 - 1 1/2 cups strawberries, hulled and sliced lengthwise